mattiaVDM/Fight-Fire-with-Fire-AIoT-forest-fire-detector/README.md

 - Present a ML-enabled embedded VSU prototype that simultaneously runs two classifiers dealing with audio and picture data in turn in order to recognise forest fires.

 - Test and select the devised embedded ML algorithms and propose alarm conditions in order to enhance the classification capability of the VSU prototype, and finally measure the latency and current absorption of the prototype.
 The technique presented in this paper proposes a novel approach not found in similar works.
-This aspect is analysed in detail in Section 2; however, to the best of our knowledge no contribution proposing the usage of embedded ML for the detection of fires exploiting both audio and imaging can be found in literature.
+This aspect is analysed in detail in [Section 1](#intro); however, to the best of our knowledge no contribution proposing the usage of embedded ML for the detection of fires exploiting both audio and imaging can be found in literature.
 The rest of the paper is drawn up as follows.
-Section 2 summarises the current state-of-the art about the topic.
-In the next Section, the most significant works in the literature dealing with fire detection are presented, and a comparison with the contribution proposed in this work is provided.
-Section 3 describes the gathered datasets, while Section 4 presents the system architecture of the VSU prototype.
-Section 5 shows the tests the VSU prototype underwent, while Section 6 highlights conclusions and final remarks, along with suggestions for future works.
+[Section 2](#dataset) describes the gathered datasets, while [Section 3](#system) presents the system architecture of the VSU prototype.
+[Section 4](#tests) shows the tests the VSU prototype underwent, while Section 6 highlights conclusions and final remarks, along with suggestions for future works.

 ## <a name="dataset">2.
 Dataset Description </a>